 Congratulations on completing your first year at the University of Minnesota!

-This will be the last Class of 2017 Newsletter that you will receive from Orientation & First-Year Programs.
-Check your email for the Undergraduate Update to keep up-to-date on important University information.
+This will be the last Class of 2018 newsletter that you will receive from Orientation & First-Year Programs.
+Check your email for the bi-weekly Undergraduate Update to keep up to date on important University information.

-Fall Course Registration began April 10.
+Fall Course Registration began March 23.
 If you have not registered yet, make sure you prepare to register for your classes by visiting the One Stop website.
-You are also now able to register for May and Summer courses.
-This is a great time to meet with your adviser and utilize the Graduation Planner to ensure graduation in four years.
+You are now able to register for May and Summer courses.
+This is a great time to meet with your adviser and utilize the Graduation Planner to ensure that you graduate in four years.
 Remember, your academic adviser is a helpful resource for your academic planning.

 Create a Summer Savings Plan

-Before the semester ends, take some time to figure out how you are going to build your savings this summer to cover needed costs next school year.
-For helpful hints on budgeting, saving, and 2014-2015 school year costs, visit the One Stop website.
+Before the semester ends, take some time to figure out how you are going to build your savings this summer to cover costs next school year.
+For helpful hints on budgeting, saving, and 2015-2016 school year costs, visit the One Stop website.

 End of the Semester Stress

-The end of the semester can be a stressful time of year as you finish projects, writing papers, and studying for exams.
-Visit the Student Mental Health website to learn about the ins and outs of managing stress.
-University Counseling & Consulting Services (UCCS) offers services related to academic stress, as well as, counseling for individual learning and academic skills.
+The end of the semester can be a stressful time of year as you finish projects and papers and study for exams.
+Visit the student mental health website to learn about the ins and outs of managing stress.
+University Counseling & Consulting Services (UCCS) offers services related to academic stress, as well as counseling for individual learning and academic skills.

 Exam Jam is here!

-Prepare for finals by connecting with other students for free tutoring and review workshops!
+Prepare for finals by connecting with other students for free tutoring and review workshops in a relaxed and supportive atmosphere.
 Check the Golden Gopher Workshop Database for a schedule of final exam review workshops.
-Also take advantage of a week of extended tutoring hours, along with Exam Jam Saturday events May 3 (1-5 p.m.) and May 10 (9-1 p.m.).
-Complete tutor schedules and more details can be found at smart.umn.edu.
+Also, take advantage of a week of extended tutoring hours in two SMART Learning Commons locations, along with Exam Jam Saturday events in SMART Walter May 2 (1:00 p.m. – 5:00 p.m.) and the MCAE Instructional Center May 9 (9:00 a.m. – 1:00 p.m.).
+Complete tutor schedules and more details can be found here.

 Finals Tips for Commuters

-Here are some helpful tips from the Commuter Connection to assure your finals week is successful: check your finals schedule now so you can make the appropriate adjustments to your transit schedule, bring extra snacks for studying, get to your tests early, and be aware of how construction and traffic may affect your commute.
-Stop by Room 204 in Coffman Memorial Union for some healthy snacks during finals week!
-For transit schedules visit Metro Transit online.
+Here are some helpful tips from the Commuter Connection to assure your finals week is successful: Check your finals schedule now so you can make the appropriate adjustments to your transit schedule, bring extra snacks for studying, get to your tests early, and be aware of how construction and traffic may affect your commute.
+Stop by Room 204 in Coffman Memorial Union for some healthy snacks finals week!
+For transit schedules, visit Metro Transit online.